General Dynamics F-16 Fighting Falcon operators: Peace Falcon II

 There have been talks about a second batch of 16 refurbished F-16s, which would have been delivered under the Peace Falcon II program.
 After initial talks in 1999, no further news has become available about this program.
 The RJAF is still looking for a replacement for its obsolete F-5 fighters which are due within a couple of years.
 They are in favor of acquiring another batch of F-16s for this replacement.

-On January 29, 2003, numerous sources indicated that Jordan received 6 F-16 fighters that day in a ceremony held at Shahid Muafaq Al-Satlti AFB.
-This ceremony was attended by prince Faisal bin Hussain and US ambassador Jordan Edward W. Gnehm.
-The US embassy in Amman stated that these 6 aircraft were the first of a batch of another 17 (12 F-16As and 5 F-16Bs) that would be delivered to Jordan during the year 2003.
+On January 29, 2003, numerous sources indicated that Jordan received six F-16 fighters that day in a ceremony held at Shahid Muafaq Al-Satlti AFB.
+This ceremony was attended by Prince Faisal bin Hussain and US Ambassador Jordan Edward W. Gnehm.
+The US embassy in Amman stated that these six aircraft were the first of a batch of another 17 (12 F-16As and 5 F-16Bs) that would be delivered to Jordan during the year 2003.
 All these aircraft are former US ANG F-16 ADFs.
 These aircraft are to be upgraded with the MLU modification (See Modifications and Armament).

-Ultimately, 16 A-models and 1 B-model was delivered to the RJAF.
+Ultimately, 16 A-models and 1 B-model were delivered to the RJAF.
 Most of those airframes were put into storage waiting for their MLU conversion.
 In 2008 these modifications were in full swing at the TUSAS facility in Ankara, Turkey.
 By 2009 all of those modified airframes will be delivered back to Jordan for operational use.